KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 BRET: OBret. _runt_, MoBret. _run_ [f] "mound"
 PIE: \*(H)royno- "? landmark" (IEW: 857)
 COGN: OHG _rein_ "demarcation line on the ground", ON _rein_ "strip ofland"
 ETYM: Although formally impeccable, this etymology is weak on the semantic side.
-However, according to DIL, _róen_ (_ráen_) "is used loosely of surfaces, spaces and in other derived senses", cf. Molr. _ráon na sliabh_ "the range of the mountains".
+However, according to DIL, _róen_ (_ráen_) "is used loosely of surfaces, spaces and in other derived senses", cf. MoIr. _ráon na sliabh_ "the range of the mountains".
 The original sense may have been "landmark", _vel sim_.
 REF: [EDPC]

 ### <a id="rudi">\*rud-ī- "redden, become red" (v)</a>